Introduction

 - After

-is pressed in Normal mode, the prompt appears in last line of Vim window - This mode is used to perform file operations like save, quit, search, replace, shell commands, etc.
+:or/or?is pressed in Normal mode, the prompt appears in last line of Vim window - This mode is used to perform file operations like save, quit, search, replace, shell commands, etc.

 - Any operation is completed by pressing

-key after which the mode changes back to Normal mode
+Enterkey after which the mode changes back to Normal mode

 Identifying current mode in gvim